ruidlpm/pathPhynder/tutorial/README.md

 	867 positions were not added (report written to tree_data/karmin_data_imputed.report_not_added_SNPs.txt)

-Now, only 867 mutations were not added.
+Now, only 867 mutations were not added, so imputation allowed recovering around 3000 SNPs.
 This may be because of missing data which cannot be imputed, or that the SNP patterns observed are incompatible with the tree, or that the SNP is monomorphic.

 ```